We are all guilty of it.

 “To listen closely and reply well is the highest perfection we are able to attain in the art of conversation.” – Francois de La Rochefoucauld

-If I’m hones with myself, often, I catch myself not fully listening to the other person, instead after a sentence or two my mind slips into formulating my answer.
+If I’m honest with myself, often, I catch myself not fully listening to the other person, instead after a sentence or two, my mind slips into formulating my answer.

 The problem with that is that I did not fully hear what my speaking partner was trying to communicate to me.

-I assumed that I know what was being said and instead focused on formulating the response.
+I assumed that I knew what was being said and instead focused on formulating the response.

-Sadly, I have notice that I am not alone in my poor habits of not fully listening to the speaker.
+Sadly, I have noticed that I am not alone in my poor habit of not fully listening to the speaker.

-Ever since I started paying attention, I noticed that a lot of us do that.
+Ever since I started paying attention, I realized that a lot of us do that.